 Here’s last year’s post for comparison:

-All my PC’s are running the latest version of Windows 10 (1809) without any issues and none during the upgrade process either.
+All my PC’s are running the latest version of Windows 10 (1909) without any issues and none during the upgrade process either.
 I do have Windows 10 and Office Insider builds happening on an original Surface PC as a testbed.
 All Windows 10 Pro machines are directly joined to Azure AD and managed via Intune.
 All machines run no third party AV as Windows Defender is a far better option in my experience.
+Thanks to Microsoft E5 on my production tenant, I am also using Microsoft Defender ATP at the back end for monitoring and investigation of endpoint threats.

-My two main tenants are an Office 365 E5 demo and Microsoft 365 Business production environments.
-The Windows 10 Pro machines are Azure AD joined to the Microsoft 365 Business production domain.
+My two main tenants are an Office 365 E5 demo and Microsoft 365 production environments.
+The Windows 10 Pro machines are Azure AD joined to the Microsoft 365 production domain.
+The production Microsoft 365 tenant has Microsoft 365 Business for all users except myself.
+I have a Microsoft 365 E5 license on which I have configured all the services including integrated PSTN calling via Switch Connect.

 – Edge – mainly for logging into my production tenant

 Services like SharePoint Online and OneDrive I use regularly both in the demo and production tenant.
-I have the OneDrive sync client installed, running and connected to various locations on my production tenant.
-I am looking forward to the up coming OneDrive sync client feature that well allow me to sync across different tenants with the one sync client.
-That will allow me to easily sync both my production and demo environments.
+I have the OneDrive sync client installed, running and connected to various locations on my production and demo tenants.
+I can now sync across all my different tenants as well as my consumer OneDrive storage.
+We have come a long way with the sync client!

-I used to have Skype for Business automatically load at start up but that has been replaced by Microsoft Teams which is now my main messaging application.
+I used to have Microsoft Teams which is now my main messaging application.
 All the CIAOPS Patron resources like the intranet, team, etc all reside in the Office 365 E5 demo tenant but I connect to it on my desktop normally via an Azure B2B guest account from my production tenant.
 Thus, I can admin the Patron resources in a browser if need be but I get the same experience on my desktop as any Patron would.
 Handy to know what works and doesn’t work with Microsoft Teams guest access.
+Thanks to Microsoft E5 and Switchconnect, I also have Teams connected as a phone.

 I use Lastpass to keep my passwords and private information secure.
 It allows me to do things like generate and store unique passwords for each website that I sign up for.
 It is also available across all browsers on my machine (including Microsoft Edge).
 I also now also use Lastpass to store secure notes.